vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 type: Opaque
 ```

-As you see, the secret doesn’t have any data associated with it.
+As you see, the secret doesn't have any data associated with it.
 We will dynamically populate it using **VSecM Sentinel** soon.

 [deployment-yaml]: https://github.com/vmware-tanzu/secrets-manager/blob/main/examples/using-init-container/k8s/Deployment.yaml